intel/iot-js-api/api/ocf/README.md

 Since implementations may run on constrained hardware, examples use [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/).

-The OCF specifies
+The OCF provides
-  - the Core Framework for OCF core architecture, interfaces, protocols and services to enable OCF profiles implementation for IoT usages
+  - the specification for the Core Framework for OCF core architecture, interfaces, protocols and services to enable the implementation of OCF profiles for IoT usages

-  - Application Profiles Specification documents specify the OCF profiles to enable IoT usages for different market segments such as home, industrial, healthcare, and automotive.
+  - Application Profiles Specification documents for the OCF profiles to enable IoT usages for different market segments such as home, industrial, healthcare, and automotive.

 In OCF terminology, multiple providers and solutions can share a physical hardware *platform*.
 A platform may host multiple physical or virtual *devices*.
 Devices are addressable endpoints of communication, and run the OCF software stack.
 A device may host multiple physical or virtual *resources*.